byu-oit/terraform-aws-fargate-codepipeline/README.md

 # Terraform AWS Fargate CodePipeline Module

+**DEPRECATED**

+This module is deprecated.
+Please use GitHub Actions instead.
+See the [Fargate "Hello World" template](https://github.com/byu-oit/hw-fargate-api/) for examples of how to do this.

+## Old Documentation

 Creates a CodePipeline specifically for a fargate project.
 The pipeline it creates has the following stages:

 1. *Source*: Pulls from a source GitHub repo on a specified branch.